Analytical Solutions of Open String Field Theory

 It may seem that this is the end of the story.
 However, it is easy to see that $\Psi_2$ turns out to be linear in $x_0$, with higher order polynomial dependence on $x_0$ of $\Psi_n$ for $n>2$.
-This is not a legitimate result, since $x_0$ does not really exist in this case\footnote{One can consider in principle $x_0$-dependent solutions, provided that the dependence is compatible with the compactification, i.e., periodic solutions.
-We expect to have such form of solutions for the periodical lump system.
-These important solutions were not yet constructed.}.
-The resolution of this problem comes from a redefinition of the gauge field,
+This is not a legitimate result, since $x_0$ does not really exist in this case\footnote{One can consider also $x_0$-dependent solutions, provided that the dependence is compatible with the compactification, i.e., periodic solutions.
+We expect to have such form of solutions for the periodical lump system. \ATFV the first analytical solutions describing lump solution were constructed in~\cite{Bonora:2010hi}.}.
+The resolution of this problem comes from adding higher order terms to the gauge string field,

-with the expression~(\ref{Lambda1}) identified as the leading order term $\La_1$.
-Higher order terms should be chosen such that there is no $x_0$-dependence of the solution, while not changing its physical content.
+while identifying~(\ref{Lambda1}) as the leading order term, as is implied by the notations.
+The higher order terms should be chosen such that there is no $x_0$-dependence of the solution, while not changing its physical content.

-There are many ways to complete $\La$ so as to obtain an $x_0$-independent solution.
-One particularly simple choice is to choose
+There are many ways to complete $\La$ into an $x_0$-independent solution.
+One particularly simple choice is

 Here we introduced a notation, similar to the split-string notation.
 A vector of length $n$ represents the star product of $n$ vacuum states with insertions.
 A vacuum state with no insertion is represented by an insertion of an identity.
 The fact that we are using insertions of the form $X^n$ may seem problematic.
 One obvious objection is the singularities from the OPE of the $X$ fields.
 This is resolved by defining the products to be normal ordered at each point.
-Another issue is that these fields are non-primary.
-That should not prevent us from using them.
-We only have to know how they transform under conformal transformations.
-To that end it is simplest to define
+Eventually, we would have to turn the expression into a fully normal ordered one, but first we want to verify that this definition implies that the solution described by~(\ref{La_n}) is indeed $x_0$-independent.